centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 ### First step: creating a proposal

-If what you have in mind is not currently offered by Nucleus, it's re-usable by multiple teams or user journeys, it's solving a problem that can't be solved currently, then you have proposal material!
+If what you have in mind is not currently offered by Nucleus, it's reusable by multiple teams or user journeys, it's solving a problem that can't be solved currently, then you have proposal material!

 Before raising your proposal, it's worth checking [on the proposal board](https://github.com/ConnectedHomes/nucleus/projects/6) that there isn't someone already trying to contribute a similar idea.